Category Archives: Humphrey Bogart

 The story starts tremendously with mystery and intrigue.
 Who killed Vincent’s wife quickly becomes who killed Vincent’s friend after he is also found murdered.

-A tremendous scene between Vincent and a man he hitches a ride from and a taxi cab driver who helps Vincent increases the thrill ride with quick and engaging dialogue meant to hold suspense.
+A tremendous scene between Vincent, a man he hitches a ride from and a taxi cab driver who helps Vincent increases the thrill ride with quick and engaging dialogue meant to maintain suspense.

 The climax fizzles with an overly complicated and overwrought build-up to the final reveal that drags.
-When the villains are unmasked their motivations are a bit suspect and underwhelming.
+When the villains are unmasked, their motivations are suspect and underwhelming.

 One character plummeting from a high-rise window to their death is pretty cool, especially for 1947.
 The shrieking neighbor and the dead body displayed along the sidewalk is a highlight.

-Also, a sliver of the film takes place in beautiful Peru and is a comparison to the nightclub featured in Casablanca.
+Also, a portion of the film takes place in beautiful Peru, similar to the nightclub in Casablanca.

-Dark Passage (1947) is a pretty good film but will be appreciated mostly by fans of Bogart and Bacall.
-The plot is up and down but the behemoth Hollywood stars are the main attraction.
+Dark Passage (1947) is a pretty good film but will be appreciated mainly by fans of Bogart and Bacall.
+The plot is up and down, but the behemoth Hollywood stars are the main attraction.

 Casablanca-1943